LGBTQ representation in hip-hop: Negative representation of women and homosexuality

 Some successful female artists, such as Nicki Minaj, have attempted to make space within the male-dominated genre by aligning themselves with stereotypical black, hypermasculine hip-hop traits in their music and performance.
 Another female artist, Jean Grae, subverts the Black straight hypermasculine male status quo by utilizing the language and lyrical presentation of male artists in the industry, as Shante Paradigm Smalls discusses in The Rain Comes Down: Jean Grae and Hip Hop Heteronormativity.
-In Getting Freak with Missy: Missy Elliot, Queer Hip Hop, and the Musical Aesthetics of Impropriety, Elliott H. Powell discusses in detail the approach some female artists, such as Missy Elliott, take in hypersexualizing themselves and engaging in 'impropriety' to make space in the genre by centering herself and her sexuality over that of the male subject.
+In Getting Freak with Missy: Missy Elliott, Queer Hip Hop, and the Musical Aesthetics of Impropriety, Elliott H. Powell discusses in detail the approach some female artists, such as Missy Elliott, take in hypersexualizing themselves and engaging in 'impropriety' to make space in the genre by centering herself and her sexuality over that of the male subject.

 However, Kehrer points out that all of the above examples "challenge but [do] not necessarily disrupt the status quo" of the black, hypermasculine straight male within hip-hop, unlike black queer masculine female artists.
 The specific brand of female masculinity which these female artists embody is neither temporarily clad for performance nor is it undermined by heterosexuality or a traditional femininity.
 The categorization of female artists along the lines of Keyes' conceptualization, and the fact that black queer masculine female artists disrupt the status quo in hip-hop in the way Kehrer describes, both contribute to the hypervisibility/invisibility paradox that such artists face in the genre.

 In his book Female Masculinity, Jack Halberstam writes that "widespread indifference to female masculinity...has clearly ideological motivations and has sustained the complex social structures that wed masculinity to maleness and to power and domination."